VyacheslavGarshin/NaiveMq/README.md

 # Requirements
 + .NET Standart for Client and Service
-+ .NET 6 for tests
++ .NET 6 for tests and Server